LLNL/RAJA-project-template/README.md

 ## Using an Installed Version of RAJA

 This project can also be configured using a pre-installed version of RAJA.
-This is the reccomended method for using RAJA in a large application.
+This is the recommended method for using RAJA in a large application.
 Please see the [RAJA documentation]() for details on building and installing RAJA

-Onec you have RAJA installed, configure the project and set the CMake option `RAJA_DIR` and `camp_DIR`:
+Once you have RAJA installed, configure the project and set the CMake option `RAJA_DIR` and `camp_DIR`:

     cmake -DRAJA_DIR=/path/to/raja/share/raja/cmake -Dcamp_DIR=/path/to/raja/lib/cmake/camp ../